-The Company leases its corporate headquarters and numerous other offices under various noncancelable leases, all of which are operating leases.
+The Company leases its corporate headquarters and numerous other offices under various non-cancelable leases, all of which are operating leases.
 The original terms of the Company's lease agreements generally range from three to ten years.
 Some of the leases contain renewal and/or termination options, escalation clauses, rent-free holidays and operating cost adjustments.
 In addition to office leases, the Company enters into leases for copiers and mailroom equipment on a recurring basis.
+The Company elected the practical expedient not to apply the recognition requirements of ASC 842 to short-term leases with terms of 12 months or less.